seanbreckenridge/mal-id-cache/README.md

 # mal-id-cache

 This code doesn't run anymore, the anime and manga cache information is back filled from [Hiyori-API/checker_mal](https://github.com/Hiyori-API/checker_mal).
-I plan to keep this running for the forseeable future, though [HiyoriDB](https://github.com/Hiyori-API/HiyoriDB) will eventually be a nicer and more complete replacement.
+I plan to keep this updated for the forseeable future, though [HiyoriDB](https://github.com/Hiyori-API/HiyoriDB) will eventually be a nicer and more complete replacement.

 ---